siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 module load bioinformatics/fastqc
 ```
-or the using shorter command
+or using a shorter command
 ```
 ml bioinformatics/fastqc
 ```